calvitoria/how-to-create-API/README.md

 > I used the github method.
 Just login, choose the repository you will be connecting and choose the way you want to deploy.
 4. use the button 'open app' to see the magic!
 Depending on how you made your files, you might have to type the endpoint of your database as well.

-> if you make it just like the exemple I give, just clicking the button wont be enough!
+> if you build your application just like the way I did, just clicking the button wont be enough!
 You will need to type in the URL the endpoint of your json.

 <hr/>